 The Taxpayer Relief Act (TRA) of 1997, created tax benefits for families or students who are paying for higher education or repaying student loans.
 Through Virginia Tech, students, or the persons who can claim them as dependent, may be able to claim an education credit on Form 1040 or 1040A, only for the qualified tuition and related expenses that were actually paid during a calendar year.

 The amount shown may represent an amount other than what was actually paid.
 Payment for expenses that do not qualify such as insurance, medical expenses (including health fee), room and board, transportation (including Transportation Services Fee), or similar personal, living, or family expenses, etc will not be included in box 1.

-An electronic copy is available on the SPA by mid-January each year and provides the student detailed information on each amount reported.
+An electronic copy is available on Hokie Spa in mid-January of each year and provides the student detailed information on each amount reported.